Undefeated DI men's college basketball teams in 2021

 Note: Teams that haven't played a game this season are not included.

 You'll struggle to find a more impressive compilation of wins than what the Zags have.
 The Bulldogs have beaten Iowa, Kansas, West Virginia, Virginia, Auburn, San Francisco and BYU.
 With its rigorous non-conference slate in the rear-view mirror, Gonzaga started conference play with a 23-point win vs. San Francisco and has continued to win big.
-In their last outing, the Bulldogs beat Saint Mary's by 22 points.
+In their last outing, the Bulldogs beat Santa Clara by 14.

 The Bears and Gonzaga are in their own tier atop the sport, as they're the No. 1 and No. 2 teams in the AP poll, NET rankings and on kenpom.com.
-In Baylor's most recent win, the Bears handled No. 6 Texas, 83-69.
-Davion Mitchell scored a game-high 27 points on 11-of-16 shooting, including five made 3-pointers.
+In Baylor's most recent win on Feb.
+23, the Bears had to come from behind to beat Iowa State 77-72 in the Bears' return from pause.
+It was Baylor's first game since Feb.
+2.